lhr-solar/BPS/Docs/source/Software/BSP.rst

     of the functions in ``BSP_Lights.h`` whenever needed.

 Additional Considerations
-    Although all of the lights are meant for debugging, the fault led light is connected directly to the strobe light.
-This means if the fault led turns on, so will the strobe light on the car.
+    Although all of the lights are meant for debugging, the fault LED light is connected directly to the strobe light.
+This means if the fault LED turns on, so will the strobe light on the car.
-    It doesn't mean that the fault led will turn on if the strobe light turns on.
+    It doesn't mean that the fault LED will turn on if the strobe light turns on.